fedora-sysexts/fedora-sysexts.github.io/docs/index.md

 A standalone sysexts manager is being developed to manage, download and update sysexts with a more user friendly interface.
 See [travier/sysexts-manager](https://github.com/travier/sysexts-manager) for the work in progress.
-Note that this project is also experimental right now.
+Note that this project is experimental right now.

 ## Integration with bootc / Bootable Containers